evgen0xb/uLister/doc/readme_en.txt

 For Visio/PowerPoint/Lotus Freelance presentations, etc., slide switching is performed using the PgDn/PgUp keys or the mouse wheel.
 For graphics, zooming is done using either the Ctrl "+" / Ctrl "-" keys or Ctrl + mouse wheel.
 Thus, keys are mainly processed internally by the library and are strictly dependent on the document type and viewing mode.

+Outside In Viewer can work with simple containers such as ZIP files, MS ZIP-compressed MS CAB files, Outlook Personal Storage Table (*.pst), and so on.
+Double-click a link or file contained within it will unzip the file to a temporary directory and open it in a new viewing window.

 8. Compilation.
 Use the vs2015.sln file to edit the project's source code in modern versions of Visual Studio.